micaelpreis/terminal-configuration/README.md

 	export PS1="[\h@\w: ] $"

 If you want to add color, simply add the color variable before the area in the prompt that you want to change.
-So, if you wanted everything to be default except your name, you could do it like this:
+So, if you wanted everything to be default except your name, you could do it like this.

 	export PS1="$B_GREEN\u$B_WHITE@:\w \$"

 This will set your name as green and everything else as white.

-**Note:** Before you start changing your prompt, there are a couple of special characters that you should know:
+**Note:** Before you start changing your prompt, there are a couple of special characters that you should know.

 > \h - the hostname up to the first `.'
 > \H - the hostname